 Strengthened UNESCO’s participation in Joint UN

 Programmes cooperation with other UN agencies is very important for UNESCO.
 ROSA aims to strengthen UNESCO’s firm belief in UN reform and delivering as one.
 In this regard, close partnerships with other UN Agencies are developed to ensure coherence and synergies.
-The Office aims to fully participate in the designing/reviewing and implementation of UNDAFs in all the nine countries.
+The Office aims to fully participate in the designing/reviewing and implementation of The United Nations Sustainable Development Cooperation Framework (UNSDCF) in all the nine countries.
 Since the Office does not have physical presence in all the countries, the Office has assigned focal points to ensure UNESCO participation in Joint UN activities and takes the lead in its areas of competences.